Emirates Executive Private Jet Safari

 Sossusvlei Desert Lodge Scenic Drive

-Be mesmerised by the magnificence of the desert and the way the light illuminates the dunes on morning or late afternoon desert drives that continue after nightfall.
+Be mesmerized by the magnificence of the desert and the way the light illuminates the dunes on morning or late afternoon desert drives that continue after nightfall.
 Explore four different habitat types and ecosystems.
 Learn about fairy circles and how deserts are formed and function, and how animals have adapted to this desolate environment.
 Traverse rocky mountains, dunes, vast sand and gravel plains, tapping into the fascinating and ancient formations that shape this landscape.
 This experience allows you to traverse the desert and truly appreciate the vast expanse.
 As the sun sets over the horizon, toast to a wonderful day spent in the desert with a well-deserved sundowner, and drink in the sight of towering red dunes, infinite space and sublime stillness.

 Day 3